cocotb/cocotb/documentation/source/simulator_support.rst

 For backwards-compatibility cocotb defaults to FLI.
 Users can choose VHPI instead by setting the :envvar:`VHDL_GPI_INTERFACE` environment variable to ``vhpi`` before running cocotb.

+In order to start Visualizer Debug Environment with the graphical interface in Live Simulation mode, set :make:var:`GUI=1`. and to start Visualizer Debug Environment with the graphical interface in Post Simulation mode and for the simulator to remain active after the tests have completed, set :make:var:`GUI=2`.

 For more information, see :ref:`sim-modelsim`.

 .. _sim-questa-issues: